tedkim97/tedkim97.github.io/about.md

 If you're interested, you can check out my [Github](https://github.com/tedkim97) or [Linkedin](https://www.linkedin.com/in/ted-kim/).

 # About this Site
 This is my dual blog-portfolio site that I update in my free time.
-This contains complete aspects of my side projects, notes and write-ups from my past experiences and research.
+This contains complete aspects of my side projects, notes and write-ups from my past activities, work, and research.
+Minimal javascript (except for occasional latex, d3, and some imgur linking).

 I try to not upload content that already exists (ex: numpy tips, how to run a linear regression) unless I can add value to it.
 I write these posts for completeness - meaning that their might be redundancies depending on your expertise.
 The "Technical Content" and "Hobbies" post tend to overlap because some of these projects tend to be my hobbies!